Write a little about yourself. Just a paragraph will do.

 Don’t overthink this one; tell us what you’re doing day-to-day.

-On that note, I love travelling.
-I have a fair amount of stories
+But yeah I love travelling.
+I have a fair amount of anecdotes

 collected over the years.